 The DesignSafe vision is an integral part of research and discovery, providing researchers access to cloud-based tools that support their work to analyze, visualize, and integrate diverse data types.
 DesignSafe will provides a flexible data repository with straightforward mechanisms for data/metadata upload and enables the next generation of research discovery through a cloud-based interface that allows data analysis and visualization tools to work directly on data stored in the data repository.
 These functionalities allow researchers to use the cyberinfrastructure to interact with their data in the cloud, bypassing time-consuming downloads/uploads.
 Software encompasses both data analytics and visualization tools (e.g. MATLAB, ParaView) as well as computational simulation tools (e.g. OpenSees, ABAQUS, ADCIRC, OpenFOAM).
 Student projects will focus on computational technologies to help support research analysis.

 University of Washington – Rapid Response Research Facility

 The NHERI post-disaster, rapid response research (or “RAPID”) facility will provide the infrastructure and services needed to enable natural hazard researchers to conduct next generation quick response research through the acquisition post-disaster data sets.
 These data will be used to characterize civil infrastructure performance under natural hazard loads, evaluation of the effectiveness of current and previous design methodologies, and understanding of socio-economic dynamics related to disasters.
-The RAPID facility plans to host REU students during the summer of 2017.
 Student projects will focus on the use of structure from motion photogrammetric tools and techniques and analysis of post-disaster datasets.